Jalali Castle: History

 The consequence of the impregnability of the walls was the riot of Mohammad Khan Torkaman in the Safavid era, who misused the weakness of then-government in the time of Mohammad Khodabanda and rebelled and used this strong shelter as his base.
 Under the cover of the castle, Mohammad Khan Torkaman was a nightmare for the defenseless people of Kashan and the villages around it for 12 years.
-Torkaman's wickedness even reached the Safavid house and Khayr al-Nisa Begum, the mother of Abbas I, was killed by one of the Torkaman's men in Isfahan.
-After that Abbas I. put on the royal crown, he immediately suppressed the rebellion and killed Torkaman and his men.
-After the quelling of the riot, because of peace and stability in the era of Abbas I until the late Safavid age, the inner structures of the castle were destroyed gradually and only the thick wall, towers and Yakhchals, which were built with mudbricks, remained.
+Torkaman's wickedness even reached the Safavid house and Khayr al-Nisa Begum, the mother of Abbas the Great, was killed by one of the Torkaman's men in Isfahan.
+When Abbas I ascended the throne, he immediately suppressed the rebellion and killed Torkaman and his men.
+After the quelling of the riot, because of peace and stability during the reign of Abbas I until the late Safavid era, the inner structures of the castle were destroyed gradually and only the thick wall, towers and Yakhchals, which were built with mudbricks, remained.

 The gradual destruction of the castle was not the only historical misfortune of this defense structure.
-After the Afghans invaded, they damaged the castle severely, but in the era of Nader Shah, it was partly repaired.
+After the Afghan invasion, they damaged the castle severely, but in the era of Nader Shah, it was partly repaired.

-The earthquake of 1778 in Kashan destroyed the towers and ramparts of Jalali castle even more, but by the order of Karim Khan the castle was repaired again by the governor of Kashan, Abdolrazzagh Khan and two gates were added to the five gates of the castle.
-The moat, which was dug again around the castle was the most important cause of Agha Mohammad Khan's failure for capturing the city.
+The 1778 Kashan earthquake destroyed the towers and ramparts of Jalali castle even more but, by the order of Karim Khan Zand, the castle was repaired again by the governor of Kashan, Abdolrazzagh Khan and two gates were added to the five gates of the castle.
+The moat, which was dug again around the castle was the most important cause of Agha Mohammad Khan's failure in capturing the city.

 The last battle of the castle was during the Persian Constitutional Revolution in the time of Nayeb Hossein Khan Kashi's bandits and his sons.

 The most important gate of the castle was the Dolat gate.
 It was important because of the neighboring buildings like the bazaar and a caravansary.
 Because of the contemporary expansion of the city, the neighboring buildings have been destroyed.